tabahi/ESP-Wifi-Config/README.md

   Serial.begin(115200);
   delay(100);

-  //AP_MODE is activared when there is no wifi configuration in EEPROM memory and the fallback wifi is not found during scan if (WifiConfig.initialize() == AP_MODE)
+  //AP_MODE is activated when there is no wifi configuration in EEPROM memory and the fallback wifi is not found during scan if (WifiConfig.initialize() == AP_MODE)
   {
     WifiConfig.Start_HTTP_Server(600000);